-NAPTIP Arrests Human Trafficker In Benin - Leadership Newspapers - Nigeria Today
+NAPTIP arrests notorious human trafficker, rescues 3 victims - P.M.
+News - Nigeria Today

 |

-NAPTIP Arrests Human Trafficker In Benin
+NAPTIP Arrests Notorious Human Trafficker in Benin, Rescues Victims

 FG Orders Audit of Anti-Human Trafficking NGOs